Updated: April 3, 2023

-While global vaccination efforts give us at least some hope that our daily lives could soon return back to normal, it’s business as usual for cybercriminals.
-In fact, the World Economic Forum’s Global Risks Report 2021 has ranked cyber threats among leading global risks, highlighting the vulnerable nature of the digital solutions we’ve all come to depend on.
+While global vaccination efforts give us at least some hope that our daily lives could soon return to normal, it’s business as usual for cybercriminals.
+The World Economic Forum’s Global Risks Report 2021 ranked cyber threats among the top global risks, highlighting the vulnerable nature of the digital solutions we’ve all depended on.

-Knowing that cybersecurity will continue to be a major challenge even in 2021, the best that organizations can do to protect themselves is to learn as much as possible about the threats they face so they can effectively defend their employees against them.
+Knowing that cybersecurity will continue to be a significant challenge even in 2021, the best that organizations can do to protect themselves is to learn as much as possible about the threats they face to defend their employees against them effectively.

 1. Social Engineering Attacks

-Unfortunately, humans continue to be the weakest link in the cybersecurity chain because a third of all breaches were possible only thanks to social engineering attacks.
-Such attacks include phishing emails, fake phone calls, scareware, and other techniques that don’t exploit vulnerabilities in IT systems but, instead, manipulate human psychology.
+Unfortunately, humans remain the weakest link in the cybersecurity chain because a third of all breaches were possible only thanks to social engineering attacks.
+Such attacks include phishing emails, fake phone calls, scareware, and other techniques that don’t exploit vulnerabilities in IT systems but instead manipulate human psychology.